 So, against every screaming instinct in her body, she'd avoided his crypt that night.

-And every day since then.
+And every day since.

 She needed to figure things out first.